DN7 Unity: First stage of ‘new town’ in Doncaster finally gets going after years of delays

 Work has finally begun on the first stage of a massive multi-million pound regeneration project in north-east Doncaster

-The DN7 Unity, which comprises of a new link road from the M18 to Waggons Way in Stainforth, 3,100 new homes, a marina, shops, parks, schools, a GP surgery and business space, was originally supposed to start in 2017.
+The DN7 Unity scheme, which comprises of a new link road from the M18 to Waggons Way in Stainforth, 3,100 new homes, a marina, shops, parks, schools, a GP surgery and business space, was originally supposed to start in 2017.

-Doncaster mayor Ros Jones speaking at an event on Thursday night reference the DN7 Unity project and said the development was like a ‘new town’.
+Doncaster mayor Ros Jones, speaking at an event on Thursday night, referred to the DN7 Unity project and said the development was like a ‘new town’.